Jewish Voice for Liberation: Assessment

 Len McCluskey called the formation of JVL a "positive move forward".
-David Rosenberg, author and founding member of the Jewish Socialists' Group, described JVL as "a broader, more inclusive, more open-minded group — not fixated on defending Israel".
+David Rosenberg, author and founding member of the Jewish Socialists' Group, described JVL as "a broader, more inclusive, more open-minded group—not fixated on defending Israel".
 Then Labour Party leader Jeremy Corbyn said JVL are "committed to fighting anti-Semitism and making sure there is a Jewish voice in the party.
 We already have the Jewish Labour Movement.
 JVL was established last year and I think it is good that we have organisations within the party that are giving that voice to people."
 Writer Richard Seymour described the organisation as "rooted in radical and revolutionary internationalism".
 Stephen Sedley stated that "pro-Israeli groups such as the Jewish Labour Movement [are] seeking to drive out pro-Palestinian groups like the Jewish Voice for Labour by stigmatising them."

-The organisation has been described as controversial, including by The Jewish Chronicle and The Times of Israel.
+The organisation has attracted controversy, including from The Jewish Chronicle and The Times of Israel.
 The Jewish Labour Movement (JLM) called its views an "extreme fringe".
 Jewish Leadership Council chairman Jonathan Goldstein said that JVL is "not representative of our community".
 Marie van der Zyl, president of the Board of Deputies of British Jews, referred to JVL as "a tiny organisation whose odious views are representative of no-one but themselves".
 Jon Lansman, founder of Momentum, stated that JVL "is an organisation which is not just tiny but has no real connection with the Jewish community at all".
 Lansman added: "It doesn't represent the Jewish community in a way that JLM clearly does represent the Labour wing of the Jewish community."
 Luke Akehurst, director of We Believe in Israel and secretary of Labour First, has called for JVL to be proscribed.